jm8310/car-lease-demo/README.md

  4. Manufacturer transfers the Product  to dealership to be sold.
  5. Dealership transfers the Product to a Customer.
  6. Manufacturer transfers the Product to Customer.
- 7. Customer returns the mobile in case of Buyback/Return/Exchange.
+ 7. Customer returns the Product in case of Buyback/Return/Exchange.
  8. Scrap merchant scraps the Product.

 ##Component model##